 Fraudsters are not always sophisticated hackers from far, far away.
 Sometimes, they are the employees whom you’ve hired.
 While we’d like to think that rogue employees work with other people at other companies, research suggests that as many as 25 to 40 percent of employees steal from their employers in some way.

-If your account gets into the wrong hands, you can have your settings changed, deposits taken, and reputation harmed if fraud occurs.
+If your account gets into the wrong hands, you can have your settings changed, transfers taken, and reputation harmed if fraud occurs.
 (With Square, you can customize employee permissions to secure the most sensitive information about your business.)

 It’s important that you take action to protect your account from takeover and fraud.
 In addition to adhering to the best practices, above, you should also put a lot of thought into the vendors and partners you work with in your business.